queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 The costs listed for vehicles represent their market value.
 Some vehicles, instead, are __military__ meaning the vehicles cannot be purchased on the open market.
 Instead, characters will need inside connects, the black market, or luck to acquire these vehicles.

+### CR
+Transports have a CR between 0 and 30, which is based on its hp, ac, and damage.
+Starships have a `+` symbol after their CR, which indicates that this CR is a relative representation based on other starships.
+It is unlikely that operatives will destroy a starship with traditional weapons.
+Instead they'll likely have to use other vehicles.
+For example, a starship with a CR of `12+` has the same XP reward as a level CR creature when the operatives destroy it using other vehicles.
+If operatives did manage to destroy the vehicle using traditional means, we recommend providing XP equal to the standard amount multiplied by 10.
+For example, a cr 12 creature provides 8,400 XP.
+If players destroyed this with traditional means, the GM can reward 84,000 XP.